jmcoholich/jmcoholich.github.io/content/publication/iros_2025/index.md

 publication:
 publication_short:

 abstract: "Vision-based policies for robot manipulation have achieved significant recent success, but are still brittle to distribution shifts such as camera viewpoint variations.
-One reason is that robot demonstration data used to train such policies often lacks appropriate variation in camera viewpoints.
+Robot demonstration data is scarce and often lacks appropriate variation in camera viewpoints.
 Simulation offers a way to collect robot demonstrations at scale with comprehensive coverage of different viewpoints, but presents a visual sim2real challenge.
-To bridge this gap, we propose an unpaired image translation method with a novel segmentation-conditioned InfoNCE loss, a highly-regularized discriminator design, and a modified PatchNCE loss.
-We find that these elements are crucial for maintaining viewpoint consistency during translation.
-For image translator training, we use only real-world robot play data from a single fixed camera but show that our method can generate diverse unseen viewpoints.
-We observe up to a 46% absolute improvement in manipulation success rates under viewpoint shift when we augment real data with our sim2real translated data."
+To bridge this gap, we propose MANGO -- an unpaired image translation method with a novel segmentation-conditioned InfoNCE loss, a highly-regularized discriminator design, and a modified PatchNCE loss.
+We find that these elements are crucial for maintaining viewpoint consistency during sim2real translation.
+When training MANGO, we only require a small amount of fixed-camera data from the real world, but show that our method can generate diverse unseen viewpoints by translating simulated observations.
+In this domain, MANGO outperforms all other image translation methods we tested.
+Imitation-learning policies trained on data augmented by MANGO are able to achieve success rates as high as 60% on views that the non-augmented policy fails completely on."

 # Summary.
 An optional shortened abstract.
-summary: Submitted to 2025 International Conference on Intelligent Robots and Systems (IROS)
+summary: Submitted to 2026 International Conference on Robotics and Automation (ICRA)
 tags: ['published']

 # Display this page in the Featured widget?